Pramis12334/uber-clone/Backend/README.md

+# User API Documentation

+---

-# User Registration API
+## User Registration API

-## Endpoint
+### Endpoint
 `POST /users/register`

-## Description
+### Description
-This endpoint registers a new user.
-It validates input, hashes the password, stores the user in the database, and returns a JWT token with user details.
+Registers a new user.
+Validates input, hashes the password, stores the user in the database, and returns a JWT token with user details.

----

-## Request Body
+### Request Body
-Send JSON in the following format:

 ```json
 {
   "fullname": {